NubeIO/rubix-ce-docs/docs/overview.md

 # Overview

-# Rubix-OS (open by firewall)
+# Rubix OS - Rubix Operating Stytem or ROS (open by firewall)
-Rubix-OS is the core runtime that runs either on the Rubix-Compute or in the Nube-iO cloud
+Rubix OS is the core runtime that runs either on the Rubix Compute or in the Nube-iO cloud.

-## performs tasks like:
+## Performs tasks such as:
-* Updating Rubix-computes apps, points, histories and network drivers
+* Updating Rubix Compute apps, points, histories and/or network drivers
 * Scheduling
-* Connections to the Nube-IO cloud
+* Connections to the Nube iO cloud
-* Protocols like Lora, Modbus and BACnet
+* Protocols such as LoRa, Modbus and/or BACnet

-## runs on hardware
+## Operates on hardware or Cloud Servers
-Runs in the `cloud` or on a `Rubix-compute`
+Can operate either in the `cloud` or on a `Rubix-compute`.

-## port
+## Ports

-runs on port `http`
+Operates on port `http`
 ```
 1660
 ```
-runs on port `https`
+Operates on port `https`
 ```
 ra-YOURACCOUNT.nube-iiot.com
 ```

-## service name
+## Service Name
 ```
-sudo systemctl status nubeio-rubix-os
+Sudo systemctl status nubeio-rubix-os.
 ```

-# Overview of ports normally opened for port-forwarding for remote access
+# Overview of ports normally opened for port-forwarding for remote access:

 | Driver/Service Name | Service Name      | Port |                                                   |
 |---------------------|-------------------|------|---------------------------------------------------|